-The July 2002 policy states that the DoD will focus its counternarcotics activities on programs that: enhance the readiness of the DoD; satisfy the Department's statutory detection and monitoring responsibilities; contribute to the war on terrorism; advance the Department's security cooperation goals; or enhance national security.
+On 31 July 2002, the Deputy Secretary of Defense published the DoD Counternarcotics Policy.
+This policy states that DoD will focus its counternarcotics activities on programs that: enhance the readiness of the DoD; satisfy DoD's statutory detection and monitoring responsibilities; contribute to the war on terrorism; advance DoD's security cooperation goals; or enhance national security.

-The October 2003 policy established a goal of reducing the operational stress on Title 10 forces that conduct domestic counternarcotics activities through utilization of Title 32 forces; concentrating the Department's support on those military unique skills and capabilities that domestic law enforcement agencies lack, or cannot practically replicate and employ those measures designed to detect, interdict, disrupt, or curtail any activity that is reasonably related to narcotics trafficking.
-This policy directed that Under Secretary of Defense (policy) shall be responsible for reviewing and approving Title 10 counternarcotics support, except where that authority was delegated pursuant to CJCSI 3710.01B.
+A year later on 2 October 2003, the Deputy Secretary of Defense published the policy on domestic counternarcotics activities.
+This policy established a goal of reducing the operational stress on Title 10 forces that conduct domestic counternarcotics activities through utilization of Title 32 National Guard forces; concentrating DoD's support on those unique military skills and capabilities that domestic law enforcement agencies lack, or cannot practically replicate and employ those measures designed to detect, interdict, disrupt, or curtail any activity that is reasonably related to narcotics trafficking.
+This policy directed that Under Secretary of Defense for Policy shall be responsible for reviewing and approving Title 10 counternarcotics support, except where that authority was delegated pursuant to CJCSI 3710.01B.